Postgraduate Course: Nature-based Solutions (PGGE11265)

 1. Group presentation based on a management plan for the adoption of an NbS approach in a land or marine ecosystem (50%)

 Each group will focus on a different ecosystem.
-This assignment will be peer assessed as well as by staff (30/70% breakdown).
+This assignment will be assessed by two staff members

 Critical assessment of the evidence-base for an existing NbS strategy.